Omar Al Somah: Al-Orobah

 On 12 January 2025, Al Somah returned to Saudi Arabia to join Al-Orobah for the remainder of the 2024–25 season.
 A month later, on 7 February, he scored his first goals for the club by netting a brace in a 4–2 win over Al Wehda.
 He eventually featured in 17 matches during the 2024–25 season, scoring 11 goals, but despite his efforts, his team was relegated to the Saudi First Division League.

 Wydad

 In June 2025, Al Somah joined Botola side Wydad, signing a short-term deal, ahead of their participation in the FIFA Club World Cup.
 He missed the opening match against Manchester City due to visa complications preventing his travel to the United States.
 On 22 June, he made his debut as a substitute in a 4–1 loss to Juventus.

 Al-Hazem

 On 27 August 2025, Al Somah returned to Saudi Arabia and joined Al-Hazem on a one-year deal.
 A month later, on 23 September, he netted his first goals by scoring a brace in a 2–1 win over Neom in the King's Cup round of 32.
+He departed the club after only one season, scoring nine goals in 26 matches in all competitions.